james94/P2-Advanced-Lane-Lines-CarND/writeup_help/writeup_rough_draft.md

 2\.
 Finding Corners

 For a chessboard image, count the number of corners in any row and enter that value for `nx`.
-Then count the number of orners in a given column and store that value for `ny`.
+Then count the number of corners in a given column and store that value for `ny`.

 Use OpenCV functions to auto find and draw corners in an image of a chessboard pattern.